GDMaster4/GDMaster4/README.md

 ###

-<p align="left">I'm a Full Stack Web Developer in training at ITS Mario Volpato, from ....</p>
+<p align="left">I'm a Full Stack Web Developer in training at ITS Mario Volpato, passionate about the MEAN stack (MongoDB, Express, Angular, Node.js), and eager to improve my skills through hands-on projects and continuous learning.</p>

 ###